 Through conversation with friends and acquaintances, I mentioned a longing to revisit the deer of Missouri.
 A retired 1st Sgt (Mat Cervantes) acquaintance in Missouri had a friend who was going to open up a section of the Ozarks for a DIY hunt.
 We got in touch with each other, found lots of things in common, and low and behold I was then planning a hunt just NE of Branson, Missouri with Dalton Armament.

-During the late summer and early fall the outfitter mailed numerous trail cam photos of deer and wild turkey on the property.
+During the late summer and early fall, as I prepared for my deer hunt, the outfitter mailed numerous trail cam photos of deer and wild turkey on the property.
 Several were shooters easily in the 125 inch class-mostly 8 tines with a few having 10 points.
 Including one that had broken one side off and had that “old man belly” and the look of an above average body weight and age class.

 Fast forward to Nov 11, 2016, I meet with Frank (property owner/manager) and we look over the tree stands already in place.
 They had stands to accommodate anyone.
 Bow stands—had three; lever action or handgun—had it covered with tree stands in heavy cover with small food plots.
 Bean field (hay field) shooters had available a tower stand 14’ off the ground with a view from 45 meters to over 370 meters.
 A “Honeymoon” stand- 12’ up on a platform 8×12 foot square enclosed with shooting windows to the front and both sides.